The US Temperature Record

 3. Urban areas are only ~1% of global surface area and ~3% of CONUS surface area (cities and suburbs).

-2. A Sniff Test for the UHI effect on CONUS and Global Temperatures
+3.2.
+A Sniff Test for the UHI effect on CONUS and Global Temperatures

 If UHIs were responsible for a significant fraction of warming in the CONUS temperature record, then temperature anomalies would be much higher at cities than in rural areas, but they aren't.
 You can pick out cities in maps of population density, but they are invisible on maps of temperature anomalies.

-3. A Review of Spencer's Paper on the UHI effect on CONUS Temperatures
+3.3.
+A Review of Spencer's Paper on the UHI effect on CONUS Temperatures

 A recent paper by Roy Spencer argues that UHI is responsible for ~22% of the warming in the raw data at US temperature stations.
 However, this figure is not weighted by the fraction of surface area covered by rural vs urban lands, and it's also based entirely on the raw data, before urbanization biases are removed from published CONUS datasets.
 Even Spencer admits that his paper does not demonstrate that UHI has any impact on CONUS temperature trends in either USCRN or nClimDiv.

-Warming is Due to Poor Station Siting
+IV.
+Is Warming Due to Poor Station Siting?

-1. Station Siting has a Negligible Effect on CONUS Temperatures
+4.1.
+Station Siting has a Negligible Effect on CONUS Temperatures

-A common refrain is that warming in the US is due to poor station siting - stations located on asphalt, at airports, too close to buildings, etc. A majority of stations are "poorly sited."
+A common refrain from contrarians is that warming in the US is due to poor station siting - stations located on asphalt, at airports, too close to buildings, etc. A majority of stations are "poorly sited."
 And yet if you isolate only the well-sited and poorly sited stations and compare them before and after bias correction, the data from poorly-sited stations agrees with well-sited stations.
 And USCRN (where all stations are well-sited) shows marginally more warming than nClimDiv (which has some poorly-sited stations).
 So we can rule out the possibility that station siting is adding any spurious warming to CONUS temperature trends.

 The links above give more context for these summaries as well as citations to the literature.
 Please don't take my word for anything.
 See the evidence I cite and check up on me.